 Melodi Var Öngel is a pianist and songwriter.
 She has led a range of documentary songwriting sessions, including ones with a sea captain, a visual artist, a choral director, and a car enthusiast.
 She has pioneered documentary songwriting sessions in retirement communities and has taught music to Croatian refugee children.
 She lives in Adana, Turkey and studies at Bennington College in Vermont.

 Caroline Rex-Waller pioneered the first-ever documentary songwriting workshop in a high school.
 Under her leadership, 37 students generated 37 lyrical and melodic sketches in 4 days.
 She graduated from Smith College and is currently working on her Masters at Middlebury.
-Caroline lives on the island of Islesboro off the coast of Maine.
+Caroline is currently somewhere in a camper in transit westward towards Oregon.

 Clio Berta is an artist, songwriter, and vocalist.
 She has released two CDs of her musical work and exhibited her art at numerous galleries.
 She has pioneered the “story to art” approach of creating art-films for documentary songs.
 Her style can be seen in the film for the documentary song “Raspberries on the Burnt Ground.”
-She lives, studies, and works in Boston.
+She lives and works in Tucson.

 Nate Martin is a composer and bassist.
 He performs and tours with the Palaver Orchestra in Boston and teaches at the Bay Chamber Music School.
 He was educated at Boston University and New England Conservatory and lives in Swanville, Maine, with his partner and violinist, Anna French, and his new dog Louie.